 Further information is available on the Commonwealth Department of Education’s website at https://www.education.gov.au/national-school-chaplaincy-program or in the ACT National School Chaplaincy Program Guidelines.
 If you would like further information or have any concerns about the chaplaincy services provided in your school, please contact the school principal.

 If further information is required, please contact Student Wellbeing.

 The Education Directorate Dress Standards and Uniforms in Canberra Public Schools policy, procedure and guideline provide direction and advice to schools in developing and implementing school based student dress standards.

 A school’s dress standard plays an important role in promoting a positive image of the school and creating a sense of identity among students.

-Each Canberra public school has a dress standard which for primary and high schools involves a school uniform.
+Each ACT public school has a dress standard which for primary and high schools involves a school uniform.
 In high schools this includes a formal style option, which may be the sole uniform option or offered alongside a less formal option.

 The wearing of school uniforms by students can assist to:

 - contribute to building school pride and school identity within the community